 It’s when there is certain “breaking news” happening in the community you target your podcast.
 When your potential listeners are too shocked or simply interested in a certain hot topic, you’d better not bother them with something that doesn’t fit at the moment.

-For example, suppose there are days of national celebration, where most of your listeners celebrate and have fun.
+For example, suppose there are days of national celebration like Halloween or a Public Holiday, where most of your listeners celebrate and have fun.
 In that case, it might be a good idea to temporarily hold your podcast about sad and alarming topics like disappearing species of animals or global climate change.

 We do not mean there are no chances that the podcast can attract many listeners.
 However, it’s more likely that people will not prefer something that makes them worry when they want to have fun or take vacations.